MISSION & OBJECTIVES

-- To instill in chemical engineering students a strong sense of humanistic values and professionalism such that they can conduct ethically and knowledgeably regarding technological impact in societal issues.
+- work with a strong sense of humanistic values and professionalism such that they can conduct themselves ethically and knowledgeably regarding technological impact in societal issues.

 The curriculum is designed to prepare chemical engineering graduates for further education and personal development through their entire professional career.
 We strive to accomplish these goals by providing a rigorous and demanding curriculum that incorporates lectures, discussions, laboratory and project development experiences in basic sciences, mathematics, engineering sciences, and design as well as the humanities and social sciences.

 1. An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics